 As it is reflected in the title of the project with a question mark whose dream is/has been to migrate?
 From whose perspective migration is a dream?
 What about second and third generation of migrants?

 Artist endeavours to create space for dialogue in the society regarding the critical issues, to provoke and to intervene, by exploring the possibilities of going beyond the boundaries which are caused by one's own culture, or sociopolitical structures and norms of the place where one lives.
 This project reflects on lives of people who cross the borders between the traditional and postmodern type of life, related and beyond the culture: “ Space, Identity and the politics of difference”.
 The result is a non-linear approach to the issues and will be a complex embodiment and expression through media art.
-And it is part of Rahaa's current doctoral dossertation work.
+This project is part of Rahaa's current doctoral dissertation work.